 Botanical gardens: Hollis Gardens overlooking Lake Mirror downtown, is known as a picturesque spot for photo shoots.
 You’ll often find brides posing for their wedding pictures here.
 While not in Lakeland, Bok Tower Gardens in Lake Wales has nearly 50 acres of botanical gardens and is worth the hour drive.

 Nature parks: Circle B Bar Reserve, Se7en Wetlands, Holloway Park, Lakeland Highlands Scrub and Lake Crago all offer wonderful opportunities to explore Florida’s wild side without venturing out of greater Lakeland.
 Colt Creek State Park is only one of two state parks in Polk County.
 About 35 minutes from the city center, Colt Creek has more than 5,000 acres of native Central Florida habitat and is a popular place for horse clubs and trail riders.

-Bonnet Springs Park: The project to turn 168 vacant acres west of downtown Lakeland into the showcase Bonnet Springs Park is on schedule to open this spring or summer, the private park’s developers say.
+Bonnet Springs Park: The project to turn 168 vacant acres west of downtown Lakeland into the showcase Bonnet Springs Park is now a reality.
+Bonnet Springs Park opened to the public October 22, 2022.

 Local Biters, Stingers and Invaders